AdrianGonz97/Bits2Ban-Twitch-Bot/README.md

 The default timeout time is `609` seconds.
 The input range is from [1 - 1209600].
 The max amount is Twitch's longest possible timeout time, which is 2 weeks.

 ## Installation
-#### IMPORTANT NOTE:
+#### NOTE:
-This guide is organized into 3 sections.
-Below is the **Common Guide** section.
-This section is **REQUIRED** for both versions of the guide, whether you're running the application with Docker or not.
-The **Common Guide** must be completed before moving onto your desired method.
+To follow this guide, first complete **Common Guide** section.
+Once done, you can move onto either the **Node** or **Docker** section, depending on which method you choose to run the application.
+Finally, the **Final Touches** section shows you how to connect your bot to your Twitch account.
+The total installation process should take less than 30 minutes to complete.

 ### Requirements:
 - [Twitch Dev Application](https://dev.twitch.tv/console/apps) - This is where you will acquire your API credentials after registration.
-- [Node.js](https://nodejs.org/) - Ignore if you're running the app in a docker container.
+- [Node.js v16](https://nodejs.org/) - Ignore if you're running the app in a docker container.
 - [Yarn](https://yarnpkg.com/) - Ignore if you're running the app in a docker container.
 - (Optional) [Docker & Docker-Compose](https://www.docker.com/)

 ### Common Guide:
 - Download the latest [RELEASE](https://github.com/AdrianGonz97/Bits2Ban-Twitch-Bot/releases).
 - Unzip the RELEASE folder.
+- Register a [Twitch Application](https://dev.twitch.tv/console/apps) to acquire your API credentials.
+You can temporarily add `http://localhost:3000` to OAuth Redirect URLs as a placeholder.
+Once registered, you will be able to access the Client ID and Client Secret.
 - Modify and populate the `.env-example` file.
   - If you're running this locally, set `PORT` to `3000` and the `URI` to `http://localhost:3000`.
   - Populate the `CLIENT_ID` and `CLIENT_SECRET` fields with their respective Twitch API credentials that you can find on your [Twitch Dev Console](https://dev.twitch.tv/console/apps) for your registered application.